WisTex/Neuhub/README.md

     - Navigation broken in Firefox
     - PDL Editor navigation broken
     - Some Javascript resources not loading properly.
+    - Contains experimental code that will be removed in the release.

 - **Other Versions**
   - Not working at all.
 Still setting up initial configuration.